Mutations of splitting maximal modifying modules: The case of reflexive polygons: Introduction

 \begin{question} Let $R$ be a three dimensional Gorenstein toric singularity, and $\End_R(M)$, $\End_R(N)$ be NCCRs of $R$ arising from dimer models.
 Then, is there a relationship between $\End_R(M)$ and $\End_R(N)$?
 More precisely, is there a relationship between $M$ and $N$? \end{question}

 We recall that every CCR of $R$ is connected by repeating the operation flop.
 How about NCCRs?
-Namely, is there a good operation which connect all NCCRs?
+Namely, is there a good operation that connects all NCCRs?
 In this paper, we will consider the operation called ``mutation", and show that all splitting MM modules are connected by repeating a certain mutation for several cases.

-In the theory of cluster algebras due to Fomin and Zelevinsky (e.g. \cite{FZ1,FZ2}), the operation which is called the mutation of skew symmetric matrices (these are interpreted as quivers without loops and $2$-cycles) plays the crucial role.
-Also, cluster categories were introduced in \cite{BMRRT,CCS} as a categorification of cluster algebras.
+In the theory of cluster algebras due to Fomin and Zelevinsky (e.g., \cite{FZ1,FZ2}), the operation called the mutation of skew symmetric matrices (these are interpreted as quivers without loops and $2$-cycles) plays the crucial role.
+In addition, cluster categories were introduced in \cite{BMRRT,CCS} as a categorification of cluster algebras.
 They are defined as orbit categories of the derived category of quiver representations, and the mutation (it is also called ``exchange") of cluster tilting objects in such categories was also introduced.
-Note that this mutation corresponds to the mutation in the theory of cluster algebras, and the notion of cluster categories are generalized in \cite{Ami} (see also \cite{Guo}).
+Note that this mutation corresponds to the mutation in the theory of cluster algebras, and the notion of cluster categories is generalized in \cite{Ami} (see also \cite{Guo}).
 Also, Geiss, Leclerc and Schr\"{o}er used such mutations to investigate rigid modules over preprojective algebras \cite{GLS}.
-Subsequently, several mutations are introduced, e.g. mutations of cluster tilting objects in Hom-finite triangulated $2$-Calabi-Yau categories \cite{IY}, mutations of tilting modules over $3$-Calabi-Yau algebras \cite{IR}, mutations of MM modules \cite{IW2}.
-Also, Derksen-Weyman-Zelevinsky introduced mutations of QPs \cite{DWZ}.
-We can also define the mutation of dimer models as the dual of mutation of QPs with some restrictions (see Section~\ref{sec_toric_mutation}).
-From a viewpoint of physics, dimer models and their mutations correspond to quiver gauge theories and Seiberg duality (see e.g. \cite{Eag,EF,HV,HS,Vit}).
+Subsequently, several mutations are introduced, for example the mutations of cluster tilting objects in Hom-finite triangulated $2$-Calabi-Yau categories \cite{IY}, the mutations of tilting modules over $3$-Calabi-Yau algebras \cite{IR}, the mutations of MM modules \cite{IW2}.
+Also, Derksen-Weyman-Zelevinsky introduced the mutations of QPs \cite{DWZ}.
+We can also define the mutation of dimer models as the dual of mutation of QPs under some restrictions (see Section~\ref{sec_toric_mutation}).
+From a viewpoint of physics, dimer models and their mutations correspond to quiver gauge theories and Seiberg duality (see e.g., \cite{Eag,EF,HV,HS,Vit}).